knopflerfish/knopflerfish.org/osgi/framework/readme.txt

      Default: "(java.security.AllPermission)"

   org.knopflerfish.osgi.registerserviceurlhandler
     Flag for installing OSGi service based URL handlers.
     Since the URL handler can only be installed once, there might be cased where some external entity (not OSGi) sets this.
 In this case, the OSGi handler can be disabled by setting

      org.knopflerfish.osgi.registerserviceurlhandler=false

     Default: true (use OSGi service handlers)

   org.knopflerfish.osgi.registerbundleurlhandler
     Flag for publicly exporting the bundle: special URL handler.
 If this is enabled, all bundles can create
     bundle: URLs for access it's own or other bundle's resources.

     The OSGi service based URL handlers (see above) _must_ be active for publicly exporting bundle: URLs

     Default: false (don't export bundle: URLs publicly)

-   org.knopflerfish.framework.usingwrapperscript
-     If set to "true", KF will assume that it has been started with the "kf2" shell script, and that it will be restarted if KF exits with exit code = 200.
-Required to be able to use new KF2 features such as extension bundles.

-     This flag is set to "true" by the "kf2" shell script.

-     Default: false

-   org.knopflerfish.framework.main.class.activation
-     A comma-separated list of locations of bundles whose Main-Class (set in manifest) should be used as activator if no BundleActivator is specified.

-     The Main-Class will be used as activator iff the jar file does not specify a Bundle-Activator header and the bundle's location(see Bundle.getLocation) is found in the comma-separated list (case-sensitive).

-     > java -Dorg.knopflerfish.framework.main.class.activation=\
-           file:/foo/bar.jar,http://foo.com/bar.jar \
-           -jar framework.jar ...

-     Default: the empty list

-   org.knopflerfish.framework.patch
-     If true AND the class org.objectweb.asm.ClassReader is available (by putting the asm-3.1.jar library on the system class path), enable runtime class patching.

-     Example:

-     java -Dorg.knopflerfish.framework.patch=true\
-          -cp framework.jar:asm-3.1.jar \
-         org.knopflerfish.framework.Main

-     Default: false

-   org.knopflerfish.framework.patch.configurl
-     URL to class patch config file.
-Only used when class patching is enabled.

-     This is used as a fallback if a bundle does not specify a Bundle-ClassPatcher-Config manifest header.

-     Default: !!/patches.props

-             "!!" is used to read resources from the system class path "!" can be used to read bundle resources.

-   org.knopflerfish.framework.patch.dumpclasses
-     If true and class patchin is enabled, dump all modified classes to a directory.

-     Default: false

-   org.knopflerfish.framework.patch.dumpclasses.dir
-     If dumpclasses is enabled, specifies a directory where to dump modified classes

-     Default: patchedclasses

-   org.knopflerfish.framework.automanifest
-     Flag to enable automatic manifest generation.
-If true, bundle manifest can be modified by a special configuration file.
-See javadoc for org.knopflerfish.framework.AutoManifest class
-     for details.

-     Default: false

-   org.knopflerfish.framework.automanifest.config
-     Configuration URL for automatic manifest generation.
-Only valid if org.knopflerfish.framework.automanifest=true.
-     An URL starting with "!!" followed by path is refer to a resource on the classloader that have loaded the framework.

-     Default: "!!/automanifest.props"

-   org.knopflerfish.framework.debug.automanifest
-     Print debug output for automatic manifest actions.

-     Default: false

-   org.knopflerfish.framework.xargs.writesysprops
-     Properties defined using -Dname=value in xargs-files are available for bundles using BundleContext.getProperty(name).
-     This property controls weather such properties shall also be exported as system properties or not.

-     Default: true (i.e., create a system property for each property).

-   org.knopflerfish.framework.strictbootclassloading
-     If set to true, use strict rules for loading classes from the boot class loader.
-     If false, accept class loading from the boot class path from classes themselves on the boot class, but which incorrectly assumes they may access all of the boot classes on any class loader (such as the bundle class loader).

-     Setting this to true will, for example, result in broken serialization on the Sun JVM if bootdelegation does not exposes sun.* classes

-     Default: false

-   org.knopflerfish.framework.all_signed
-     If set to true, we require that all bundles that are installed are signed.

-     Default: false

-   org.knopflerfish.framework.validator
-     A list of which certificate validators to use.
-Currently available are JKSValidator and SelfSignedValidator.

-     Default: JKSValidator if security is on, otherwise none.

-   org.knopflerfish.framework.validator.jks.ca_certs
-     URL to java keystore used by JKSValidator.

-     Default: file:$JAVA_HOME/lib/security/cacerts

-   org.knopflerfish.framework.validator.jks.ca_certs_password
-     Password to java keystore used by JKSValidator.

-     Default: changeit

 Using a HTTP proxy